openmindculture/sw-IngoSCostTransparency/README.md

 Short and long descriptions in German and English, and descriptive screenshots for the extension marketplace can be previewed in [marketplace-descriptions-and-screenshots.html](./marketplace-descriptions-and-screenshots.html)

+The content of the images/screenshots must be in English.

 TODO: add a more specific purpose / use case and detailled instructions for installation, usage, and test.